jhb86253817/coursera-nlp/README.md

-This is the programming exercise of the coursera course -- Natural Language Processing.
+This is the programming exercise of the coursera course -- Natural Language Processing, lectured by Michael Collins.

 Some of the exercises are self proposed.